kawmarco/unix-fun/README.md

 Mostly some didactic reimplementations of common UNIX utilities

 # References
- * AUP: Advanced Unix Programming (Third Edition), W. Richard Stevens and Stephen A. Rago
+ * APUE: Advanced Programming in the UNIX environment (Third Edition), W. Richard Stevens and Stephen A. Rago